Memoir Book Club

 We’re gathering to create community.
 This is a safe place to connect, share, and learn.

-We’ll read and discuss Hysterical by Elissa Bassist.
+We’ll read and discuss GRIEF IS FOR PEOPLE by Sloane Crosley.

 Get the book at your local library, independent bookshop, or support Bookshop.org.